mlbright/mlbright/README.md

 👋 Hi there!
-I'm Martin-Louis Bright and I am a software engineer living in Toronto Canada. 👨‍💻
+I'm Martin-Louis Bright and I am a software engineer living in Toronto, Canada. 👨‍💻

 For the last little while, I have been a [GitHub Enterprise][ghes] site administrator at [Autodesk Inc.][autodesk].